jeffholland/jeffholland/README.md

 - 👋 Hi, I’m @jeffholland!
 I recently graduated from NYU with an Master's degree in Music Technology.
 - 👀 I’m interested in coding for musical and other creative applications, to help artists turn their dreams into reality.
-- 🌱 I know C++, C, Python, and Matlab.
+- 🌱 I know C++, C, Python, Rust, and Matlab.
 I'm skilled in Object-Oriented Programming, Design Patterns, and DSP.
 - 💞️ I’m looking to collaborate on any music-related projects.
 - 📫 How to reach me: holland.musictech@gmail.com, @catfugue on Twitter